When it comes to condiments, can dogs eat mustard? This is everything you need to know before your dog eats mustard so you can keep them safe.

 In fact, they are healthy for dogs.
-They are a good source of vitamin A and vitamin C. Even so, watch out how much your dog eats.
+They are a good source of vitamin A, vitamin K, and vitamin C. Even so, watch out how much your dog eats.
 Too much fiber – even healthy fiber – could give your dog loose stools.

 Can Dogs Eat Raw Mustard Greens

 No, dogs should not eat raw mustard greens.
 A dog’s body isn’t built to digest raw vegetables.
-It will upset their stomach if they eat too many raw veggies.
+It will give them stomach upset if they eat too many raw veggies.

 Can Dogs Eat Cooked Mustard Greens